Posts

 MeTV Toons: A Mid-Year Progress Report

 Yesterday, I talked about the end of Toonami Rewind on Adult Swim.
 I feel that I need to share another thought about that.
-At the time it was announced, some of my friends really thought at the time that it was created as a response to what MeTV Toons were doing.
+At the time it was announced, some of my friends really thought that it was created as a response to what MeTV Toons were doing.
 I discounted that back in May, and I'm REALLY discounting that now.
 If anything, MeTV Toons hasn't been much of a factor in anything CN/AS does as a whole.
 Not entirely.
 Granted, Cartoon Network has really gone a little deeper in the Hanna-Barbera library recently and added older Scooby-Doo shows to CN proper, Discovery Family had shows like The Smurfs and Jabberjaw (?) on its lineup, and Boomerang's general lineup is pretty diverse and solid.
 Online, it's a different story.
-Cartoon Rewind, a Fire TV/Prime Video-exclusive FAST channel by WB TV, actually felt more like a pre-reaction to MeTV Toons than Toonami Rewind did since they do share some shows and an older demographic that Cartoon Network, Adult Swim, ...
+Cartoon Rewind, a Fire TV/Prime Video-exclusive FAST channel by WB TV, actually felt more like a pre-reaction to MeTV Toons than Toonami Rewind did since they do share some shows and an older demographic that Cartoon Network, Adult Swim, and even MAX...

 The Depressing Yet Unsurprising Demise of a Biweekly Toonami